Code Signing Certificate Provider Change – GlobalSign Root Certificate Requirement

 Impact

 If the GlobalSign root or intermediate certificates are not present in the system trust store, you may encounter one or more of the following issues: software installation issues, software failing to run or load dependencies, code signature verification failures, security warnings during installation or execution.
-This requirement applies for running all EDP components: servers, agents, cloud connect, etc.
+This requirement applies for running all EDP components: servers, agents, cloud connect, etc. This typically occurs on systems with restricted certificate stores, offline environments or hardened servers where root CA updates are disabled.

 Resolution

+The system must trust the GlobalSign root and intermediate certificates.
 In most environments connected to the internet, the certificates will be installed automatically through the operating system's root certificate update mechanism.
+For restricted or offline environments, you may need to install the certificates manually.

 Download the GlobalSign Root Certificate